davidcassany/ocistore/README.md

 A daemonless OCI image storage library and CLI built on the [containerd v2](https://github.com/containerd/containerd) stack — no containerd daemon required.

-Born as a playground within the [Elemental Toolkit](https://github.com/rancher/elemental-toolkit) project, OCIStore explores OCI image handling and, in particular, efficient extraction of `zstd:chunked` images into a single flattened filesystem using delta fetches.
+Born in the context of [Elemental Toolkit](https://github.com/rancher/elemental-toolkit) project, OCIStore explores OCI image handling and, in particular, efficient extraction of `zstd:chunked` images into a single flattened filesystem using delta fetches.
 It relies on Podman's `zstd:chunked` format for delta extraction.
+It also serves as a hands-on playground for learning and exploring the [containerd](https://github.com/containerd/containerd) codebase.

+> **Note:** This project is intended for experimentation and running proof of concepts.
+It is not meant to be
+> production-ready code and should not be used as such.

 ## Build